simonesilvestroni/m2m-website/_posts/2023-07-14-more-than-1-5-million-stream-brought-me-royalties.md

 ## New car, caviar!

 So how much did I get for more than a million and a half streams on YouTube? <mark>46 GBP</mark>.
 That's around $50, for comparison.
-I still don't know where all those listens come from, because this is the streaming industry: a commodified bullshit that only care about corporate stakeholders.
+I still don't know where all those listens come from, because this is the streaming industry: a commodified bullshit that only care about corporate shareholders.

 Anyway, if you're and independent artist wishing to publish your music online, feel free to go ahead with Spotify, YouTube Music _et al_.
 Maybe you'll be lucky too, and be able to afford a pizza and a beer for two, 3 years later.